jimmycuadra/tam_tam/README.md

 #### Limiting the loaded adapters

-When you require `tam_tam`, all the included adapters are loaded.
+When you `require "tam_tam"`, all the included adapters are loaded.
 If you want to save memory and require only the one(s) you need, you may do so:

 ``` ruby
 require "tam_tam/adapters/adium"